-The h-index is indicated by an orange horizontal line.
+The h-index is indicated by an orange horizontal line going through the Year / Total Year columns.
 The number of items above this line, which is "h" have at least "h" citations.
 For example, an h-index of 20 means there are 20 items that have 20 citations or more.
 This metric is useful because it discounts the disproportionate weight of highly cited papers or papers that have not yet been cited.

-Calculating the h-index Value - The h-index factor is based on the depth of the library's product subscription and your selected timespan.
+Calculating the h-index Value - The h-index factor is based on the depth of years of your product subscription and your selected timespan.
 Items that do not appear on the Results page will not be factored into the calculation.
 If your subscription depth is 10 years, then the h-index value is based on this depth even though a particular author may have published articles more than 10 years ago.
-Moreover, the calculation only includes items in your product database - books and articles in non-covered journals are not included.
+Moreover, the calculation only includes items in your product - books and articles in non-covered journals are not included.

 The h-index is defined as follows:

 A scientist has index h if h of his/her Np papers have at least h citations each, and the other (Np-h) papers have no more than h citations each.